Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Experimental and technological implications

-Recently, quantum time crystals have gained significant attention as a potential resource for quantum memories~\cite{else2016floquet,khemani2016phase,yao2017discrete}.
-Discrete time crystals, that are driven by an external driving field with period $\tau = 2\pi/\omega $, exhibits subharmonic response with a frequency $\omega/n$, where $n$ is an integer.
+As the coherence time depends on the specific system, no general statements can be made about how to eliminate the quantum-optical decoherence effect.
+An alternate intriguing approach to mitigate this decoherence would be to employ quantum time crystals~\cite{nayak2019review,khemani2019review,yao2017prl}.
+Discrete time crystals, that are driven by an external driving field with period $\tau = 2\pi/\omega $, exhibit subharmonic response with a frequency $\omega/n$, where $n>1$ is an integer.
 This intriguing subharmonic response arises from the structure of the eigenspectrum which is composed of Floquet eigenstates that are separated by a quasienergy of $\omega/n$.
 Since time crystals are robust to generic perturbations, the difference of quasienergies would have little dependence on the driving phases, leading to stable quantum memories.